Deane House, Calgary

 The Bow and the Elbow were a traditional meeting place for the First Nations communities and it was at this watery crossroad that Fort Calgary was constructed in 1875 by the Northwest Mounted Police.
 The community sprang up around the fort clustering along the banks.
 It was a multi year dream punctuated by a major flood that hit all the national media and countless delays that would cause other less-determined people to simply walk away, but Ms. Howell is not faint of heart.
 The results of the restoration, the haunting of Prairie antique outlets, the honing of the menus to source the best local ingredients is something for which all Albertans can be mightily proud.

 Today this region is known as Inglewood and it has some of the oldest architecture in this hyper-modern Prairie city.
-It’s also one of the most vital culinary communities and is home to Rouge, The Nash and Knifewear, a must-visit shop for any chef including Sal’s Executive Chef, Jamie Harling.
-Jamie, a veteran of Food Day Canada, is a talent to watch.
+It’s also one of the most vital culinary communities and is home to Rouge and Knifewear, a must-visit shop for any chef.

 The culinary philosophy of Deane House, as with River Café, is deeply rooted in sustainability.
 Decision-making around all aspects of operations is governed by a commitment to championing local food economies.
 “How can we lessen our food-print / foot-print?
 How local can we be?
 These are the questions we ask ourselves,” says Howell.
 One answer is found in the edible garden planted on the grounds, and in their support of other urban gardening initiatives.
 Long-standing partnerships with organizations such as Ocean Wise, which promote sustainable seafood choices are also important.